 - How to reach it: by road, S.N.
 16 bis from Montesilvano; by motorway, A14, exit Pescara Nord.

 Sea fossils have been found at Colle Barbone, which shows the area was in origin under water.
 The name probably derives from a number of small "cappelle", chapels, among the woods.
 The name "Cappelle" also appears in documents of the XI and XII centuries and is represented in the emblem of the town, showing 2 Gothic chapels.
 The first information about the medieval village date back to the XII century.
 The area was a busy route for pilgrims and travellers, and in the XVI century there was a military headquarter.
 In the XVII century farmers from Jugoslavia were brought to work on the lands of the Barons of Civita Sant'Angelo.
 In the XVIII century it belonged to the Figliola family, then it came under the jurisdiction of the commune of Montesilvano.
 In 1833 the King of Naples gave it to his swiss Baron Rodolfo de Landerset, who had married a local lady.

-- Church of Santa Maria Lauretana, with 2 fine paintings
+- The church of Santa Maria Lauretana, with 2 fine paintings.

-- 15 August "Palio delle Pupe", a competition with female carton figures, representing the various districts, wich are made to dance and then burned.
+- 15 August: "Palio delle Pupe", a competition with female carton figures, representing the various districts, which are made to dance and then burned.